 Will Smith says

-An idea would like to share, give your loved ones unique gifts because it will be remembered long time
+An idea I would like to share, give your loved ones unique gifts or favors because it will be remembered a long time.
+This special day is a wonderful chance to share gratitude, enjoy good food, and create lasting memories with loved ones.

 Anant says